From Xojo Documentation

 There are also several properties of the WebSession that are helpful for localization:

-Finally, WebApplication has these properties that you can provide values for using your own dynamic constants:
+Finally, WebApplication has an HTMLHeader property for which you can provide a value using your own dynamic constants.

 Dates and Numbers